 South Dakota Buffer Strip Program

 South Dakota agricultural property owners with riparian buffer strips (a vegetated area near a body of water) have until October 15 to apply for a property tax incentive.
 Eligible waterways are determined by the Department of Agriculture and Natural Resources with additional waterways as allowed by the county commission.
 If you have questions about the eligibility of your land, contact your local Director of Equalization.
 To be eligible applicants must meet the following requirements:

 - The land must consist of existing or planted perennial vegetation.

 - The buffer strip has to be a minimum of 50 feet wide and can be a maximum of 120 feet wide.
 The measurement starts at the top of the bank or where the vegetation starts—whichever is closest to the water.

-- The vegetation cannot be harvested or mowed before July 10.
+- The vegetation cannot be harvested or mowed before July 10, unless the riparian buffer strip is impacted by center pivot irrigation, then the perennial vegetation may not be harvested or mowed before June 25.
 A minimum of 4 inches of vegetation must be maintained at all times.

 - The land may not be grazed from May through September.

 - For more information on buffer strips, please visit our newsroom here.